 Thoughtful, disciplined hands on work in the lab is often the most effective method for learning biology, in fact for most students this is where things start to make sense.
 How much you gain from this depends on your involvement and participation.

 It is expected that you read through the lab activities and any assigned reading prior to the lab.
 This will enable you to get the most out of the lab (and possibly finish sooner).
-You may even be able to start answering some of the questions before coming to lab.
+You can even start to answer some of the questions before coming to lab.
 Note that these lab reports are intended to serve as your guide to understanding important principles and to support and reinforce what is presented in lecture.
 Thus it is to your advantage to make every effort to understand the material and thoroughly answer the questions.
 Working as a group with the other students at your table is encouraged

 For more information about the laboratory see the biology departments Biology 10 Laboratory web page.